-- 5.8 Our transport strategy for Worthing is to: - improve performance of the A27 in Worthing; - facilitate provision of on-street electric vehicle charging infrastructure, initially in central Worthing; - small scale 'tactical' highway improvements (e.g. signal upgrades that could include bus vehicle detection) to keep traffic moving; - increase space for active travel; - use on-street parking and traffic management techniques to manage demand and air quality issues; - improve public transport interchange facilities; - new active travel crossings of the A27; and - work with strategic partners to reconfigure West Coastway Line services in the long term.
+- 5.8 Our transport strategy for the Worthing area (in no particular order) is to: - improve performance of the A27 in Worthing; - facilitate provision of on-street electric vehicle charging infrastructure, initially in central Worthing followed by other areas; - small scale 'tactical' highway improvements (e.g. signal upgrades that could include bus vehicle detection) to keep traffic moving; - increase space for active travel through infrastructure improvements on priority routes; - deliver Air Quality Action Plans in Worthing; - use on-street parking and traffic management techniques to manage demand and air quality issues; - improve public transport interchange facilities; - new active travel crossings of the A27; and - work with strategic partners to deliver faster rail services between Worthing, Chichester, Brighton and the Solent cities in the long term.